Summer-source42/secure-healthcare-network/README.md

 The design focuses on the responsibilities expected from a Network Engineer: building a scalable topology, segmenting users and services, protecting traffic with a firewall and access controls, providing routing and gateway redundancy, supporting centralized DHCP/DNS, enabling wireless and voice services, and validating the implementation with operational commands.

-> **Environment note:** This case study models a real-world healthcare enterprise network in Cisco Packet Tracer.
-The documentation is written in a professional operations style, focusing on business requirements, design decisions, implementation evidence, verification, and troubleshooting.

 ## At a Glance